-where the exponent $\gamma$ is linked with the dynamical exponent $z$ via $\gamma=z-1$~\cite{Luitz17b}.
-Deep in the ergodic regime of the disordered XXZ spin chain at $0<W<0.5$, by examining large systems comprising up to $L=400$ sites, the MPS simulations of the NESS~\cite{Znidaric16} find a clear diffusive behavior $j \propto L^{-1}$.
+where the exponent $\gamma$ is linked to the dynamical exponent $z$ via $\gamma=z-1$~\cite{Luitz17b}.
+Deep in the ergodic regime of the disordered XXZ spin chain at $0<W<0.5$, by examining large systems comprising up to $L=400$ sites, the matrix product operator simulations of the NESS~\cite{Znidaric16} find a clear diffusive behavior $j \propto L^{-1}$.
 This conclusion aligns with the general expectation of diffusive behavior in non-integrable ergodic systems.

-With increasing the disorder strength, but still in the ergodic regime at $0.5<W<2$, Refs.~\cite{Znidaric16, Schulz20} report a subdiffusive behavior $j \propto L^{-\gamma}$ with $\gamma > 1$.
-Being limited by the decay of the slowest mode, increasing $W$ therefore makes calculating the NESS $\rho_\infty$ more challenging, even assuming the operator entanglement does not significantly grow in this range of $W$.
-The slowdown of the dynamics increases the evolution times needed to converge to the NESS solution, leading to a larger amount of the operator entanglement entropy in $\rho_\infty$.
-Consequently, at $W=2$, the MPS method employed in \cite{Znidaric16} provides access to results for relatively small system sizes up to $L\leq 20$, accessible also to the ED.
+With increasing the disorder strength, but still in the ergodic regime at $0.5<W<2$, \cite{Znidaric16, Schulz20} reported a subdiffusive behavior $j \propto L^{-\gamma}$, with $\gamma > 1$.
+However, the dynamics exhibit a slowing down with the growth of $W$, leading to an increase of the decay time of the slowest mode, which makes calculating the NESS $\hat{\rho}_\infty$ more challenging, even if one assumes that the operator entanglement does not significantly grow in this range of $W$.
+Consequently, at $W=2$, the matrix product operator method employed in \cite{Znidaric16} provides access to results for relatively small system sizes up to $L\leq 20$, accessible also to the ED.
 Moreover, already at $W=0.65$, a small but noticeable trend for a decrease of the value of $\gamma$ towards unity, i.e., towards the diffusive transport, is visible when the system size $L$ is increased.
 Thus, the presently available numerical results do not allow for clear conclusions about those disorder strengths, similar to the investigations of the unitary time dynamics.
 Finally, we note that the spin transport properties on which we focus here may differ from the energy transport in disordered models~\cite{Mendoza19}.

-The importance of finite size effects on the putative transition between diffusive and sub-diffusive dynamics in disordered XXZ spin chains is further exemplified by a random dephasing model studied in \cite{Taylor21subdif}.
+The importance of finite size effects on the putative transition between diffusive and sub-diffusive dynamics in the disordered XXZ spin chains is further exemplified by a random dephasing model studied in \cite{Taylor21subdif}.
 The random dephasing model is a non-interacting 1D Anderson insulator~\eqref{eq:Hand} with randomly positioned on-site dephasing terms.